witosh/learn-by-examples/types-of-references/README.md

 # Types of references in java

 ## Strong references
-When we create class Student and we want to create instance of this class by key word * *new* * e.g:
+Most ubiquitous form of references is strong reference.
+To create such reference we need to use keyword * *new* * e.g:
  - Student student = new Student()

 In this way we create **strong reference**.
-Any object with an active strong reference to it, will never be garbage collected except situation just when one object have references to themself (cyclical references).
-This object will be eligible for garbage collector if student reference will be pointed to null.
+A strong reference is very important in the theme of Java Garbage collector.
+Any object with an active such reference to it, will never be garbage collected except situation just when one object have references to themself (cyclical references).
+This object will be eligible for garbage collector if * *student* * reference will be pointed to null e.g:
+ - student = null

 ## Soft references

+To create soft reference to an object (Student) you need to first create strong reference to that object and then pass this  strong reference as a argument to the constructor of **SoftReference** object e.g:
+ - Student student = new Student()
+ - SoftReference softReference = new SoftReference(student);

+So as is shown below we create strong references **student** (Object is created and allocated on heap memory).
+Then we create strong references **softReference** (Object is created and allocated on heap memory) in both cases strong references exists on heap memory. **softReference** contains internally reference to object passed by a constructor.

+ In short soft references objects:
+ - are cleared by garbage collector in response to memory demand,
+ - are used to implement memory-sensitive caches,
+ - **are guaranteed to have been cleared before the virtual machine throws an OutOfMemoryError**.

+ Usefully of soft reference:
+ Garbage collector runs at this point of time and in the same time strong reference **student** start point to null:
+ - student = null
+ The garbage collector will see that this current object **student** have only soft reference (no strong reference!!!).
+In this case GC could may demand the memory used by the **student** object but in any point of time if GC has not yet reclaimed the memory of this object we can get strong references this object (* *referent* *):
+ - Student resurrectedStudent = softReference.get();
+In this situation object **student** is not eligible for garbage collector anymore.

 ## Weak references

 ## Phantom references